Nwagyu!Nwagyu!

 Omega external apps stay during exam mode, run faster based on my benchmarks and their behaviour is often known by the community.

 Upsilon was later forked from Omega after Epsilon 16 was released as Omega maintainers didn't wanted to fight against NumWorks in a cat-and-mouse game.
 Khi also appeared as another fork of Omega created by Bernard Parisse, KhiCAS and xcas developer.
-He added some features to the external apps API, notably the ability to write flash Upsilon continued adding new features to Omega, including merging Khi improvements.
+He added several features to the external apps API, notably the ability to write flash.
+Upsilon continued adding new features to Omega, including merging back Khi improvements.

 Documentation about Omega/Upsilon (extapp) is available on Upsilon-External repo